 bench_runner.py.
 A run

-handling real money.Enterprise AI teams
+automatically before they ship to agents handling real money.Enterprise AI teams

 is a configuration gap to fix.
 Results are written to a